 Hebel is non-combustible and renowned for its fire resistance properties.
-The PowerPanel^{XL} External Wall System has been assessed by BRANZ.
-See Fire section of this guide for further information..
+The PowerPanel^{XL} External Wall System has been assessed by CSIRO to achieve a Fire Resistance Level (FRL) up to 180 minutes.
+A home made with Hebel has peace-of-mind built in.